 There are many and various gifts or enablements that have been given to the church.
 I liken them to tools with which we can do the job.
 In Paul's letter to the church at Corinth, portion of which is listed above, he taught on the gifts that the Holy Spirit bestows on us.
-I deal with them in the page titled The Holy Spirit and His Gifts and recommend you visit that and associated pages.
+I deal with them in the page titled The Holy Spirit and His Gifts (click to visit) and recommend you visit that and associated pages.
 But now to what is known as the Five ascension gift ministries that Jesus gave to His Church.

 The Gospel accounts of Matthew 3:1-3 chapter three and Luke chapter three describe the appearance of John the Baptist who came to prepare the way for Jesus.
 John preached about the coming kingdom (that is God’s way of doing things).

 John baptized Jesus upon whom the Holy Spirit descended and Jesus went into the wilderness for forty day and forty nights of fasting.
 During that time, the devil tempted him, appealing to the three main areas in which he tempts us all, namely the lust of the flesh, the lust of the eyes and the pride of life.